Students seeking admission to the School of Graduate Studies must provide:

 In the College of Liberal Arts and in the College of Natural Sciences and Mathematics students in the M.A.T.
 Certification programs are eligible to take the comprehensive examination upon completion of twenty-four semester hours, fifteen of which must be in the teaching field, and students in the M.A.T.
 Non-certification programs are eligible upon completion of twenty-four semester hours, twenty-one of which must be in the teaching field.

-Moreover, to be eligible to take the examination, all students must have on file an official MAT or GRE score and a minimal GPA of 3.0 (3.25 for the Ed.S.) on all work attempted as well as in the teaching/subject area.
+Moreover, to be eligible to take the examination, all students must have a minimal GPA of 3.0 (3.25 for the Ed.S.) on all work attempted as well as in the teaching/subject area.

 Scheduling of Examinations and Application Process

 Comprehensive examinations are scheduled once each on-campus semester (Fall, Spring, Summer).
 Dates for comprehensive examinations can be found in the academic calendar in the Graduate Catalogue and on the following website: www.uwa.edu/Academic_Calendars.aspx.